 Instructions

-- Strain the mixture twice with a fine mesh strainer.
+- Strain the mixture twice with a fine-mesh strainer.

-- Pour into a bottle with lid.
+- Pour into an amber glass bottle with a lid.
+Let it cool completely before using.

 Notes